Server API

 gameServer.define("battle_woods", BattleRoom, { map: "woods" });

 You may define the same room handler multiple times with different options.
-When Room#onCreate() is called, the options will contain the merged values you specified on Server#define() + the options provided when the room is created.
+When Room#onCreate() is called, the options will contain the merged values you specified on Server#define() with the options provided by the client SDK.

 Whenever a room is created by the create() or joinOrCreate() methods, only the options defined by the filterBy() method are going to be stored internally, and used to filter out rooms in further join() or joinOrCreate() calls.